David P. Waddilove

 Professor D.P.
 Waddilove is a legal historian of early-modern England with special interest in equity and the Court of Chancery.
 His research considers the development of the law of property and finance in relation to social and economic realities in history.
 Before joining the faculty of Notre Dame Law School in 2019, he was a fellow of St. Catharine’s College Cambridge, and a fellow in private law at Harvard Law School.
 He also clerked for the Hon.
 Morris S. Arnold of the United States Court of Appeals for the Eighth Circuit and practiced commercial litigation.

-Waddilove earned his Ph.D. in English legal history from the University of Cambridge, a J.D. magna cum laude from the University of Michigan, an M.A.R. with concentration in Theology from Yale Divinity School, and B.A. and M.A. in Theology and Religious Studies from the University of Cambridge.
+Waddilove earned his Ph.D. in English legal history from the University of Cambridge, a J.D. magna cum laude from the University of Michigan, an M.A.R. with concentration in Theology from Yale University, and B.A. and M.A. in Theology and Religious Studies from the University of Cambridge.

 The “Mendacious” Common-Law Mortgage, 107 KY.
 L.J.
 425 (2019)